citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 `.3gx` plugins are executable files that are mapped into memory and executed when the game process runs.
 When the game runs, the `.3gx` plugins also run simultaneously in a new thread, which grants it the same access rights as the game.
 This allows developers to expand the behavior of games in a way that would normally be impossible, such as with an Action Replay code.

 Using `.3gx` plugins is another way to add that extra customizability to your 3DS games in a way that the unmodded 3DS can’t do.
 Many projects use these plugins, such as the Mario Kart 7 modpack [CTGP-7](https://ctgp-7.github.io/).
 In the past, due to Citra not supporting `.3gx` plugins, a “lite” version of this modpack was offered to Citra players.
 But this came with nowhere near as many tracks and features as the main modpack!
-The addition of this plugin loader grants Citra users with more modpacks to use to alter your game in more ways than before.
+The addition of this plugin loader grants Citra users with more modpacks to alter your game in more ways than before.

 Plugins are loaded from the emulated 3DS SD card.
 Citra follows the same path as the **Luma3DS 3GX Plugin Loader** to apply `.3gx` plugins.
 Instructions for launching `.3gx` plugins can be found on our [Game Modding](https://citra-emu.org/help/feature/game-modding/#using-3gx-plugins) page.